- Class Number 2287

 - Identify the legal areas of particular relevance in a business context;

-- Understand, and be able to articulate: (i) how binding agreements are formed under Australian law, and (ii) the rights and remedies that arise in relation to legally binding agreements;
+- Articulate: (i) how binding agreements are formed under Australian law, and (ii) the rights and remedies that arise in relation to legally binding agreements;

-- Understand the circumstances in which persons, particularly in business, could have a legal liability in relation to careless conduct;
+- Demonstrate an understanding of the circumstances in which persons, particularly in business, could have a legal liability in relation to careless conduct;

 - Recognize the major pieces of Australian legislation of relevance to business, and be able to articulate the legal obligations and duties that such legislation imposes;

-- Know how they would approach a legal problem, including knowing when it would be appropriate to seek professional legal advice.
+- Approach a legal problem, including knowing when it would be appropriate to seek professional legal advice.

 This is an introductory course which gives an introduction to the legal system and to important areas of law relevant to business.
 The text and the course draw on relevant current examples and research.
 Most chapters will refer to recent journal articles in the area.